islco/sudo/source/_posts/2016-12-16-swift-protocols-and-mvvm-to-avoid-repetition.md

 ---

 When we were laying the groundwork for our latest iOS application Viable, we wanted to learn from our previous iOS applications.
 We set out two goals:
-- Avoid the Massive View Controller Syndrome
+- Avoid the Massive View Controller syndrome
-- Have as little repetitive code possible
+- Have as little repetitive code as possible

 The initial Viable screens we got from our design team has a lot of similar screens.
 Take a look at a simplified example below.
 Both screens have a `UILabel` on top and a `UITableView` displaying search results.
 The `UITableViewCell` for each result is very similar.
 They share more or less the same layout but display different data.
 {% asset_img mvvm-scenario.png 'Two similar screens that have the same UI elements' %}